The openssl s_client

 $ openssl s_client -starttls smtp -connect strawberry.active-ns.com:587

 And you can even test port 25.
-There’s no need to install telnet
+There is no need to install telnet

 :